Permian-Global-Research/chewie/README.md

   a collection of scripts for both python and R that provide examples of how to download and process GEDI data.

-These resources have been a great source of inspiration for this package; we would like to thank the authors for their great work!
+These resources have been a great source of inspiration for {chewie}; we would like to thank the authors for their great work!